nicolejordann/Project_1/README.md

 The surfactants made with the new raw material will be tested against two control surfactants:
-  -positive control: NK-R38 (target strength) -negative control: NK-R84 (lower limit of weakness, will not accept anything worse)
+  -positive control: NK-R38 (target strength) -negative control: NK-R84 (lower limit of instability, will not accept anything worse)

 The test surfactants are NK-102 and NK-104.